Come and stay and play another day

 Interested in being a volunteer or a camp host for a season.
 There are a variety of things at all of the parks one can help with.
 If interested please contact one of the park personnel,

-drop an email to mcparks@co.morrow.or.us or contact the main parks office in Lexington at 541-989-8214.
+drop an email to mcparks@co.morrow.or.us or contact the main parks office at 541-989-8214.